Oxyliteral/PF-WOTR-mod-archive/README.md

 For adding items to units, use Upgraders, as those are runtime-friendly.
 Otherwise, it only changes when the unit is first created.

 Vendor shared tables are added through Etudes when the chapter is updated.

+Mythic levels don't interact well.
+Game is hardcoded to check for the first two levels as a Mythic Hero, and for the third level to be anything that is not a Mythic Hero.

+"IsHigherMythic" will remove anything beyond the first two levels.